Magneto: Combining Small and Large Language Models for Schema Matching: The

-The GDC is a program of the US National Institutes of Health responsible for receiving, processing, and distributing genomic, clinical, and biospecimen data from cancer research initiatives.
-Its standard dictionary describes data using a graph model that includes names and descriptions for nodes and attributes, as well as acceptable values for some attributes.
-Still, for compatibility with existing solutions, we transformed the model to a relational schema that contains only column names and domain information (i.e., we disregard column descriptions).
+The GDC is a program of the US National Institutes of Health responsible for handling genomic, clinical, and biospecimen data from cancer research initiatives.
+Its standard dictionary describes data using a graph model that includes names and descriptions for nodes and attributes and acceptable values for some attributes.
+To be compatible with existing \smabrev solutions, we transformed the model to a relational schema that contains only column names and domain information (i.e., we disregard column descriptions).
 We created a simplified table reflecting the GDC format, the ``target'' table, listing domain values for each column without repetition.
-In a future version, it is possible to further extend the benchmark to include multiple tables, and column and value descriptions.

 Table \ref{table:match-examples} illustrates a few samples of the data published by Dou et al. \cite{dou2020proteogenomic} alongside their corresponding GDC format.
 As we can observe, matching clinical data with the GDC standard poses several challenges, including terminology mismatches and data format variations.
-The benchmark includes 10 pairs of input-target tables.
+The benchmark includes 10 pairs of source-target tables.
 The number of columns in the source tables ranges from 16 to 179, and the number of rows ranges from 93 to 225.
 Our simplified GDC target schema comprises a single table with 736 columns.
 While some columns have a small number of distinct values (e.g., binary \texttt{yes/no} attributes), some contain up to 4478 distinct values.
-The ground truth was manually curated by multiple annotators, who used a mix of manual and automated methods for identifying possible candidate matches (e.g., GDC search tools~\cite{gdc-search-portal} and bdi-kit~\cite{bdikit}).
-Given that the correctness of some matches is very challenging to determine even for bioinformatics experts (e.g., it may require reading the original papers or asking data producers), the final match decisions were made by consensus based on what users would expect from an algorithm given the limited context.
+The ground truth was manually curated by multiple annotators, who used a mix of manual and automated methods to identify possible candidate matches (e.g., GDC search tools~\cite{gdc-search-portal} and bdi-kit~\cite{bdikit}).
+Given that the correctness of some matches is challenging to determine even for bioinformatics experts (e.g., it may require reading the original papers or asking data producers), the final match decisions were made by consensus based on what users would expect from an algorithm given the limited context.

 \hide{ }